terra-ops/terra-cli/docs/index.md

 ## About

-Terra is a suite of tools for the purpose of standing up web apps with Docker easily.
+Terra is a suite of tools for the purpose of standing up web apps with Docker quickly and easily.

 It is designed to be as simple as possible for developers, while being powerful enough to use in production at scale.